GSA/idmanagement.gov/_implement/distribute-fcpca.md

 1. Click **Done**.
 1. Enable [full trust for the FCPCA](#enable-full-trust-for-fcpca).

-**Note:**The following video shows you how to install FCPCA and the intermediate CA certificates using the Safari web browser.
+**Note:**The following video shows you how to install FCPCAG2 and the intermediate CA certificates using the Safari web browser.
 [Click for a larger version]({{site.baseurl}}/assets/fpki/ios_safari_configuration-unmanaged.gif){:target="_blank"}{:rel="noopener noreferrer"}

 [![A video that shows the steps to install a mobile configuration file in the Safari web browser]({{site.baseurl}}/assets/fpki/ios_safari_configuration-unmanaged.gif){:style="width:300px;"}]({{site.baseurl}}/assets/fpki/ios_safari_configuration-unmanaged.gif){:target="_blank"}{:rel="noopener noreferrer"}

 ## How do I configure the Firefox web browser to trust the new Federal Common Policy CA?

 The following steps will allow Firefox to use the underlying operating system trust store.
-Follow these steps only after distributing the Federal Common Policy CA to your Windows or macOS device.
+Follow these steps only after distributing the Federal Common Policy CA G2 to your Windows or macOS device.

 1. Open **Firefox**.
 1. Enter **about:config** in the address bar and continue to the list of preferences.